Coleman takes 100 national title as Gatlin sits out final

 Allyson Felix showed her fitness is rapidly returning in advancing to the 400 final.
 The six-time Olympic gold medalist was nearly a second faster in her semifinal run than in a first-round performance that she described as rusty.

 It was just Felix’s second race in 13 months and as a mom.
-Her goal is not to in tip-top form now but next summer.
+Her goal is not to be in tip-top form now but next summer.

-“I know I’m in some kind of shape, but I’m not race sharp,” the 33-year-old Felix said.
-“It’s going to take some time.”

 Asked what her expectations were for nationals, Felix didn’t shy away: “I’m a competitor — to win.”